Larry Page: Personal life

+In the early 2000s, Page briefly dated Marissa Mayer, American business leader and former CEO of Yahoo!, who was a Google employee at that time.

 On February 18, 2005, Page bought a 9000 sqft Spanish Colonial Revival architecture house in Palo Alto, California, designed by American artistic polymath Pedro Joseph de Lemos, a former curator of the Stanford Art Museum and founder of the Carmel Art Institute, after the historic building had been on the market for years with an asking price of US$7.95 million.
 A two-story stucco archway spans the driveway and the home features intricate stucco work, as well as stone and tile in California Arts and Crafts movement style built to resemble de Lemos's family's castle in Spain.
 The Pedro de Lemos House was constructed between 1931 and 1941 by de Lemos.
 It is also on the National Register of Historic Places.

 In 2007, Page married Lucinda Southworth on Necker Island, the Caribbean island owned by Richard Branson.
-Southworth is a research scientist and the sister of actress and model Carrie Southworth.
-Page and Southworth have two children, born in 2009 and 2011.
+Southworth is a research scientist and the sister of American actress and model Carrie Southworth.
+Page and Southworth have two children, born in 2009 and 2011 respectively.

 In 2009, Page began purchasing properties and tearing down homes adjacent to his home in Palo Alto to make room for a large ecohouse.
 The existing buildings were "deconstructed" and the materials donated for reuse.
 The ecohouse was designed to "minimize the impact on the environment."
 Page worked with an arborist to replace some trees that were in poor health with others that used less water to maintain.
 Page also applied for Green Point Certification, with points given for use of recycled and low or no-VOC (volatile organic compound) materials and for a roof garden with solar panels.
 The house's exterior features zinc cladding and plenty of windows, including a wall of sliding-glass doors in the rear.
 It includes eco-friendly elements such as permeable paving in the parking court and a pervious path through the trees on the property.
 The 6000 sqft house also observes other green home design features such as organic architecture building materials and low volatile organic compound paint.